The I.D.E.A.L Scholarship

 • A Canadian Citizen or Permanent Resident of Canada

-• Provide documentation confirming they will be entering their first year of study in a STEM related program in an accredited college, university or CEGEP in Canada.
+• Provide documentation confirming they will be entering their first year of study in a biosciences related program in an accredited college, university or CEGEP in Canada

 • Express financial need